taurusilver7/forge/README.md

 Create a themeprovider for next-ui light/dark modes.
 Wrap the layout body with ThemeProvider from next-themes dependency.

+Create a dashboard route-group.
+Customize the layout & main page design & styling.

+To switch between themes, create a UI component `ThemeSwitcher` which loads the given set of themes based on the mounted state.

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.